Blur 21

 Blur 21 is a CD, DVD and vinyl box set encompassing the vast majority of music by Blur.
-It was released on 30 July 2012, commemorating the 21st anniversary of the release of Leisure, the band's first album.
-The release took place before the band's performance at Hyde Park as part of the 2012 Summer Olympics closing ceremony.
-One version of the box-set consists of eighteen CDs, three DVDs, one vinyl 7" record (of the early Seymour track "Superman") and a hardcover book acting as a complete biography of the band.
-The CDs contain all seven Blur studio albums released at the time, with the first five remastered, and with each album receiving a new second disc of B-side material; as well as four 'rarities' discs containing mostly previously unreleased material.
+It was released on 30 July 2012, commemorating the 21st anniversary of the release of the first Blur album, Leisure.
+The release took place before Blur's performance at Hyde Park as part of the 2012 Summer Olympics closing ceremony.
+One version consists of eighteen CDs, three DVDs, one vinyl 7" record (of the early Seymour track "Superman") and a hardcover biography book.
+The CDs contain all seven Blur studio albums released at the time, with the first five remastered, and with each album receiving a new second disc of B-side material, and four discs containing mostly previously unreleased material.
 The DVDs contain Showtime, The Singles Night and an all-new rarities disc.
-It is the band's most complete retrospective release.